Toller Cranston: Professional career

 Throughout the 1980s, he was a regular competitor at the World Professional Figure Skating Championships and other made-for-TV pro skating events.
 In 1986, he was one of the cast members of the original IMG-produced American Stars on Ice tour (no relation to the earlier Canadian TV series of the same name), and appeared with the show for the next several years.

 Cranston was also a commentator on CBC television for figure skating events.
 However, in 1991, the CBC fired him, citing concerns from the Canadian Figure Skating Association that his often brutally frank and opinionated commentary was denigrating to Canadian skaters.
 Cranston filed a lawsuit against the CBC that was eventually resolved in his favour.

 In the summer of 1990, Cranston agreed to coach American skater Christopher Bowman, who moved into Cranston's home in Toronto.
 The influence of the notoriously unstable Bowman on Cranston's life was disastrous; Cranston later wrote, "... drug dealers buzzed the front doorbell morning, noon, and night.
 Prostitutes invaded my house from the street.
 Christopher sometimes announced that he was going out for a carton of milk and didn't return for three days."
-Having lost the ability to tolerate Bowman's behavior any longer Cranston finally threw him out in the fall of 1991.
+Having lost the ability to tolerate Bowman's behaviour any longer Cranston finally threw him out in the fall of 1991.
 Meanwhile, Cranston had become so depressed that he was unable to paint, and started taking drugs as well.
 At this time, he began to make changes in his lifestyle: He sold his Toronto house, which was cluttered with art he had collected over the years, and bought a house in San Miguel de Allende, Mexico.

 Cranston continued to perform in Canada with Stars on Ice and IMG's smaller-city tour, Skate the Nation, for the next few years.
 However, in the fall of 1994, he broke his leg while practicing for a holiday show in Vail, Colorado.
-Although he made a few skating appearances afterwards, in 1997 he decided to retire from professional skating before (as he described it) he became a parody of himself.
+Although he made a few skating appearances afterwards, in 1997, he decided to retire from professional skating before (as he described it) he became a parody of himself.

 Results

 Retirement

 For retirement, Cranston took residence in San Miguel de Allende, Mexico, a UNESCO World Heritage Site, where his large and opulently decorated home and studio, as well as his painting became his main artistic forms of expression.
 Cranston's work often incorporated themes related to skating.

-In 2010, Cranston came back to skating for a short time as a guest judge for Battle of the Blades, a figure skating reality competition show on CBC Television.
+In 2010, Cranston returned to skating for a short time as a guest judge for Battle of the Blades, a figure skating reality competition show on CBC Television.
 In 2013, he was appointed as the Official Artist of Skate Canada and produced the signature poster for the 2013 ISU World Figure Skating Championships in London, Ontario.